 “Though relational and verbal attacks — such as gossiping, spreading rumors and intimidation — do not inflict physical wounds, the effects are equally traumatizing for many children,” cautions Dr. Wojciechowski.
-“Girls who are bullied may experience social anxiety, loneliness, depression and diminished self-esteem, and may exhibit acting-out behaviors.
-Childhood bullying can also impact relationships later in life and make it difficult for women to trust other women.”
+“Girls who are bullied may experience social anxiety, loneliness, depression and diminished self-esteem, and may exhibit acting-out behaviors.”

-Parents often feel helpless and are unsure about the best action to take against bullying.
-The best thing to do is to offer support, empathy and a listening ear.
+Dr. Wojciechowski reports that parents often feel helpless and are unsure about the best action to take against bullying.
+The best thing to do is to offer support, empathy and a listening ear, she says.
 Parents can encourage their daughters to express their feelings in a healthy manner and model appropriate communication.

 “It is important to stress to your child that bullying is wrong and that your child isn’t inviting the bullying in some way,” says Dr. Wojciechowski.
 “It’s also helpful for parents to address the issue with your child’s school rather than taking matters into your own hands, no matter how tempting that may be.”